onzfonz/comp227/src/content/7/en/part7f.md

 Take Prettier to use in your app and configure it to work with your editor.

+### State Management

+For exercises 7.10-7.13, you can do the state management either by using:

+- React Query and Context
+- Redux

+You can maximize your learning by doing both.

-#### 7.10: redux, step1
+#### 7.10: State Management, step1

-Refactor the application from using the internal React component state to using Redux for the application's state management.
+Refactor the application from using the internal React component state to using one of the above technologies for the application's state management.

-Change the application's notifications to use Redux at this point of the exercise set.
+Change the application's notifications to use the state management at this point of the exercise set.

-#### 7.11: redux, step2
+#### 7.11: State Management, step2

 > The next two exercises are quite laborious but incredibly educational.

-Store the information about blog posts in the Redux store.
+Store the information about blog posts in one of the two state management solutions.
 In this exercise, it is enough that you can see the blogs in the backend and create a new blog.

 You are free to manage the state for logging in and creating new blog posts by using the internal state of React components.

-#### 7.12: redux, step3
+#### 7.12: State Management, step3

 Expand your solution so that it is again possible to like and delete a blog.

-#### 7.13: redux, step4
+#### 7.13: State Management, step4

-Store the information about the signed-in user in the Redux store.
+Store the information about the signed-in user via State Management.

 #### 7.14: Users view